ethereum-optimism/OPerating-manual/manual.md

 - Moderation of governance proposals to ensure they are validly submitted and voted upon;
 - Removal of proposals that reasonably appear to be fraudulent, spam-oriented, defamatory, hateful, or otherwise inappropriate or inconsistent with the values of the Collective;
-- Monitoring of votes, the votable token supply, and voting periods for purposes of determining whether quorums and approval thresholds are met;
+- Monitoring of votes, voting power, the votable token supply, and voting periods for purposes of determining whether quorums and approval thresholds are met or accurately reflected;
+  -In the event of bugs in the Snapshot tool, the Foundation may manually count votes and override the results of a Snapshot vote -- however, it will only do so where the the expected, bug-free outcome is unambiguous (for example, votes that are verifiable on-chain, but which did not propagate to the off-chain Snapshot tool);
 - Management of mutually contradictory proposals that are submitted simultaneously or in close proximity to one another;
 - Administration of network maintenance, such as emergency bug fixes or release rollbacks (with or without a governance vote); and
 - Such other things as the Foundation deems appropriate in connection with the above.